 In addition to the payments made to staff leaving the organisation, the Chief Constable also made payments to the Local Government Superannuation Scheme which it bears as the employer for the early retirement of eligible staff who are made redundant.
-Charges to the Comprehensive Income and Expenditure Statement to cover the actual or expected payments due amounted to £85k in 2019/20 (£66k in 2018/19).
+No charges were necessary to the Comprehensive Income and Expenditure Statement to cover the actual or expected payments in 2020/21 (£85k in 2019/20).